 However, not all hair loss is preventable.
 If other people in your family have genetic hair loss, you may be more likely to lose hair yourself.
 Unfortunately, you won’t know if you’re affected until your hair loss starts.

 If you’re worried about hair loss, consult with a professional trichologist at the first signs of hair thinning or balding.
 At the Wimpole Clinic, we’ll examine your hair, scalp, lifestyle, and medical history to determine the cause of your hair loss, and help you stop it progressing further.

-Book a free consultation for an assessment of your 3A hair online or face-to-face at one of our clinic locations today.
+Book a consultation for an assessment of your 3A hair online or face-to-face at one of our clinic locations today.